December 9, 2020

 Who needs BOM?

 Everyone needs BOM in the engineering team and manufacturing company.
 Here is a simple breakdown of why everyone needs a BOM and what specific needs are demanded by different people and teams.
+Additionally, quickly changing markets are friendly to product development and life cycle management.
+Simply because product information is a foundation of design, planning, and manufacturing and careful management of it is required.

 Product Development needs to track the information about the product to manage what is needed and what is a possible impact from changes.